ManiYang/ManiCard/README.md

   same Neo4j DB instance.
 It is recommended to run the app on single device at a time.
 + Updates that cannot be saved to DB because of connection issues are recorded in a text file, but they are not retried.
 After resolving DB connection issues, you need to re-open the app, and apply the unsaved updates manually.
-It is recommended to install the Neo4j DB locally (i.e., on the device where the app is running).
+It is recommended to install the Neo4j DB locally (i.e., on the device where the app is running) to avoid this problem.